tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 - Ian Swett (Google)
 - Mark Nottingham (Fastly)

-Finally, we want to thank the IETF TLS working group chairs, Joseph Salowey and Sean Turner, for their patience, support and feedback.
+Finally, we want to thank the IETF TLS working group chairs, Chris Wood, Joseph Salowey, and Sean Turner, for their patience, support and feedback.